 SpaceLink is part media center, part discovery room, and part newsroom.
 While Chad caught up on the latest NASA findings, Evan built rovers and Claire attempted to put together blocks with astronaut gloves.

-Evan has really been focused on bones and learning about body parts lately, so Your Body: This Inside Story was another big hit.
+Evan has really been focused on bones lately, so Your Body: This Inside Story was another big hit.
 He got to lie on a bed of nails, dance, rearrange a skeleton, and discover more about the intricacies that keep our bodies going.

 We spent much of our time in Science & Main.
 This exhibit focuses on the use of science in everyday life with puzzles and other challenges along a Baltimore-inspired Main Street.
 While Evan tested his tower building skills in the construction zone, Claire stuck to making chairs that were her perfect size.